The Importance of Holiday Marketing

 Every business has a sales funnel that customers pass through on their way to purchase.

-People at the top of the funnel are brand new to your product.
+People at the top of the funnel are unfamiliar with your product.
 They don’t know or trust you yet, so it’ll take much longer for them to pass through and end up purchasing an item.

 However, people who already know and trust your brand are further down the sales funnel.
 You don’t need to educate them or get them to trust you.
 They might already have that built from previous interactions with you.